python/exceptiongroups/except_star.md

 ### Traceback Representation

-We considered options for adapting the traceback data structure to represent trees, but it became aparent that a traceback tree is not meaninful once separated from the exceptions it refers to.
+We considered options for adapting the traceback data structure to represent trees, but it became apparent that a traceback tree is not meaningful once separated from the exceptions it refers to.
 While a simple-path traceback can be attached to any exception by a `with_traceback()` call, it is hard to imagine a case where it makes sense to assign a traceback tree to an exception group.
 Furthermore, a